SoniaVivi/Image-Organizer/user_guide.md

 Tags can be searched by using the Searchbar or Tag List.
 Images are only presented if they have all of the searched tags and no excluded tag.
 To exclude a tag put a "-" in front of the tag name when using the Searchbar.

-### Folders and names
+### Folders, names, and hashes

 ---

-The Searchbar also supports searching by image name and folder.
+The Searchbar also supports searching by image name, folder, and image hash.

 ## Statistics Page